Map - the area that we cover ...

 This site is run by customers of Great Western Railway and other public transport providers, and views expressed here are personal views.
 View on the forums and in these support pages are those of the posters.
 We moderated with a gentle touch; but we can (and will) take down illegal, offensive or personal material and will correct errors of fact as and when they are brought to our attention, but for the most parts it's open and friendly.

-The section below explains somewhat how the site was set up - twelve years ago.
-It has been more of a success than we even imagined and today there are around 2,000 new messages posted every month and we have growing forum even in the face of growing general movements to Facebook, Twitter and the like from forums.
+The section below explains somewhat how the site was set up - fifteen years ago.
+It has been more of a success than we even imagined and today there are around 1,000 new messages posted every month and we have growing forum even in the face of growing general movements to Facebook, Twitter and the like from forums.

 Historic Background to the Site